- Health systems strengthening

 - Access to care and benefits to cancer patients in rural and remote locations using telemedicine.
 (PhD, Primary Advisor)

-- Advancing the Development of Clinical Decision Making Skills in Medical Students and Junior Doctors (PhD, Co-Advisor)
+- Factors Affecting the Development of clinical Reasoning Skills in Junior Doctors.
+(PhD, Co-Advisor)

 - How do Contextual Issues Influence Social Accountable Medical Schools?
 (PhD, Co-Advisor)